-Our very own Jennifer Wilkes recently travelled solo to China on our Great Wall and Warriors tour.
+Our very own Jennifer Wilkes recently travelled solo to China on our Great Wall and Warriors group tour.
 As one of our new Business Development Managers, it’s Jen’s job to know what our tours are all about – and the best way to do that is to experience one for herself.
 After returning to the UK, she’s shared her best advice for people planning on travelling alone in China.

 To some, the thought of travelling to China can be daunting, especially if you’re going to embark on the journey solo.
 Whilst there are some challenges, it’s such a wonderful country to visit – and most importantly safe.
-So here are my top tips for travelling alone in China.
+So here are my top tips for travelling on a group tour solo in China.

 1. Write down key phrases

 It’s easy to take for granted that in most parts of the world, although the language may not be the same – the alphabet is!
-However, when travelling alone in China, one of the biggest challenges can be communication.
+However, when travelling solo in China, one of the biggest challenges can be communication.

 Particularly when travelling solo, always ensure that you obtain the Chinese name and address for your hotel (most will have printed cards at reception).
 That way you can easily navigate your way back and ask locals for help if necessary.